 The balance of antagonistic effects of both signaling inductions depends on the cellular environment in which stimulation by TNF-α occurs.
 The NF-κB-mediated reaction is relevant for inflammation, in the course of which proinflammatory enzymes such as interleukins (especially IL-6 and IL-8) are released.

 OccurrenceThis section has been translated automatically.

-TNF-α is mainly produced and released by macrophages, but also by a large number of other cells such as lymphocytes, mast cells, endothelial cells, heart muscle cells, fibroblasts and neuronal tissue.
-Large amounts of TNF-α are released in response to bacterial products (e.g. lipopolysaccharides) and interleukin-1β.
-Formation is stimulated by Toll-like receptors and the MAP signalling pathway as well as NF-kappaB.
-It also has effects on lipid metabolism, blood clotting, insulin resistance and various endothelial functions.
+TNF-α is mainly produced and released by macrophages, but also by a large number of other cells such as lymphocytes, mast cells, endothelial cells, cardiac muscle cells, fibroblasts as well as neuronal tissue.
+Large amounts of TNF-α are released in response to bacterial products (e.g. lipopolysaccharides) as well as interleukin-1β.
+Its formation is stimulated via Toll-like receptors and the MAP pathway as well as NF-kappaB.
+Furthermore, it has effects on lipid metabolism, blood coagulation, insulin resistance and various endothelial functions.

 TherapyThis section has been translated automatically.

 LiteratureThis section has been translated automatically.